B2B e-Invoicing in France (Effective from July 2024)

 There will be several acceptable formats for e-invoices in France, and all partner platforms must offer a minimum number of common formats to ensure interoperability.

-The invoice can be created in a structured or mixed form using one of the three base formats that are compatible with the EN16931 standard, which is the EU's e-invoicing standard.
-These three base formats are:
+The invoice can be created in a structured or mixed form using one of the three base formats compatible with the EN16931 standard, which is the EU's e-invoicing standard.

 • UBL